Bavette Steak that's pan seared on the stovetop is tender, juicy and takes minutes to cook. Easy recipe with impressive results.

-Just follow a few simple tips when you pan fry steak bavette to achieve the perfect crust and a juicy center that rivals a meal from a fancy restaurant.
-You may not often hear about this cut of meat, but you'll definitely remember the rich, flavorful taste when you try it!
-Much like a Wagyu Burger, the result is unforgettable.
+You may not often hear about this cut of meat, but you'll definitely remember the rich, beefy taste when you try it!
+Much like a Wagyu burger, the result is unforgettable.

 What is Bavette Steak?

-Marinade vs Rub
+Marinade vs. Rub

 Note: Since the meat will cook at a very high temperature, spices may burn before they have a chance to flavor the meat.
 Infuse flavor through the marinating process or after the cooking is done.